 Her first feature film, “Songs My Brothers Taught Me,” was set on the Pine Ridge Indian Reservation in South Dakota.
 It premiered to acclaim at the 2015 Sundance Festival and was nominated for a Caméra d’Or Award at the Cannes Film Festival later that year.
 Zhao’s next film, “The Rider” — which, like “Nomadland,” features a cadre of nonprofessional actors — took the top prize at the Directors’ Fortnight festival, held in conjunction with the Cannes Film Festival, in 2017.

-Her film “Eternals,” part of the Marvel Cinematic Universe, will be released in November 2021.
+Her film “Eternals,” part of the Marvel Cinematic Universe, was released in November 2021.

 Class year: 2005